devpi/devpi/doc/server-status.rst

     port: port this server is listening on
     outside-url: nill|url this host is meant to be accessed from
     serverdir: local path to serverdir
+    serial: serial of the current server state
+    event-serial: serial for which events have been processed

 Master nodes also provide a list of replicas::